For specific information regarding commitment requirements and service dates, please visit our Volunteer Services & Dates page, linked here.

 While start and end dates differ, volunteer services are mostly identical.
 All volunteers are provided with in-country health insurance, lodging, meals, in-country transportation and the online Spanish course.
 All volunteers have the same application and placement process, visa requirements, volunteer allowance (proportional to days in the program), orientation, and teaching duties.

-Year-long volunteers (VS2 and VS3) will have their school’s winter vacation in July, which is typically 2-3 weeks.
-Additionally, year-long volunteers will receive an additional week of paid vacation, to be used at the volunteer’s discretion during the year.
+- Two-semester volunteers will have their school’s winter vacation in July, which is typically 2-3 weeks.
+Additionally, two-semester volunteers will receive a week of paid vacation.
 This week of paid vacation must be taken as a block (from Monday-Friday, Tuesday-Monday, etc.) and not as separate days.
-This week of vacation is meant to help volunteers fulfill their year-long commitment by offering the flexibility of traveling home for an important event (weddings, graduations, etc.), or scheduling a trip with friends or family members from home.
-Year-long volunteers will have the opportunity to apply to participate in July’s Winter Camps, and will receive more information during the 2015 year.
+This week of vacation is meant to help volunteers fulfill their two-semester commitment by offering the flexibility of traveling home for an important event (weddings, graduations, etc.), or scheduling a trip with friends or family members from home.

-This process is time and labor intensive, as the National Volunteer Center does take volunteer placement preferences seriously and we do our best to accommodate these preferences to the best of our ability.
-Each assignment must finally be confirmed with the school and family.
+This placement process is time and labor intensive, as the National Volunteer Center does take volunteer placement preferences seriously and we do our best to accommodate preferences to the best of our ability.
+Once an assignment is made by the National Volunteer Center Team, it then must be confirmed with the school and family.
 Volunteers arrive in Chile during very busy periods of the year (at the start of school semesters), and the confirmation process can be delayed in certain cases.
 For these reasons, we are unable to guarantee that volunteers will receive their specific placement location and information until the week of orientation in Santiago.
-However, volunteers should know that there are many people working together behind the scenes to make sure that both the family and school is fully informed and ready to receive the volunteer after the week of orientation in Santiago.
+However, volunteers should know that there are many people working together behind the scenes to make sure that both the family and school is fully informed and ready to receive the volunteer once their week of orientation in Santiago is complete.

 As in many aspects of the program, volunteers are expected to be flexible and good-humored in regards to receiving their specific placement information.
 Volunteers who are unable to display flexibility in this context may not be suited to living and teaching in Chile.